copasi/model_replicator/examples/Cells_in_medium/README.md

 ### Case 1
 This uses Model I, with 2 cells producing synchronous oscillations (file *ex1case1.sh*).
 We set the two cells to have different initial conditions (options ``--pn``), set the transport rate constant for transport to be 3.2, as in Fig. 3 of ref.
-1), and the medium volume to be 8 (to keep the density of intracellular volume to 0.2 as in ref.
+1), and the medium volume to be 10 (to keep the ratio of volumes to 0.2 as in ref.
 1).

 | command line options         | comment                              |
 | ---------------------------- | ------------------------------------ |